-- A shelf life of six months or more and must arrive at port with at least three months of remaining shelf life. - Products with shelf life of more than three months but less than six months must arrive at port with at least one month of remaining shelf life.

-- Products with shelf life of more than 16-days to three months must arrive at port with at least one week of remaining shelf live. - Products with 15-days shelf life must arrive at port with three days of remaining shelf life.
+- A shelf life of six months or more and must arrive at port with at least three months of remaining shelf life. - Products with shelf life of more than three months but less than six months must arrive at port with at least one month of remaining shelf life. - Products with shelf life of more than 16-days to three months must arrive at port with at least one week of remaining shelf live. - Products with 15-days shelf life must arrive at port with three days of remaining shelf life.

 The expiration period for frozen beef livers, kidneys, and hearts is seven months from the date of production.
 The expiration period for frozen boneless beef is twelve months from the date of production.
-The expiration date for whole frozen poultry, leg quarters, drumsticks, and thighs is twelve months from the date of production.
+The expiration date for whole frozen poultry, leg quarters, drumsticks, and thighs are twelve months from the date of production.

-In April 2020, due to COVID- 19 pandemic, Egypt's Ministry of Trade and Industry (MTI) issued Decree No. 209/2020.
-The decree extends the shelf-life validity period for imported frozen fish from six- to nine-months and of frozen beef liver from seven- to 10-months.
+In April 2020, due to the Covid-19 pandemic, Egypt's Ministry of Trade and Industry (MTI) issued Decree No. 209/2020.
+The decree extends the shelf-life validity period for imported frozen fish from six to nine months and of frozen beef liver from seven to 10 months.
 The decree is valid for six months and the government keeps renewing its term.
-The last renewal is valid until December 31, 2021. (see GAIN - EGYPT EG2021-0018 Egypt Extends Shelf-Life Requirements for Frozen Fish and Beef Liver for a Third Time).
-After this date, the shelf-life period for these products reverts to previous timeframes unless the Ministry of Trade and Industry determines otherwise.
+The last renewal is valid for one year until June 30, 2024.
+(See: GAIN - EGYPT 2023 -0015 The Egyptian Government Extends Beef Liver Shelf-Life Decision Another Year).
+After this date, the shelf-life period for these products reverts to the previous timeframe unless the Ministry of Trade and Industry determines otherwise.